 As well as lacking a high yield agricultural crop, Australia lacked docile herd animals like cows, sheep, pigs and goats that could be enclosed in pens.
 Kangaroos, wombats, and possums would not have been suitable because that could not have been enclosed in rudimentary pens and could not be herded.
 (Even today, kangaroos are not farmed and only wild kangaroo meat is sold in shops.)

-Because the pig was introduced to Papua New Guinea, potentially it could have been introduced to Australia by the same humans that brought the ancestor of the dingo; however, perhaps it would have been targeted by the thylacines (Tasmanian Tiger), marsupial lions (Thylacoleo carnifex) and tasmanian devils that were once common on mainland Australia.
+Because the pig was introduced to Papua New Guinea, potentially it could have been introduced to Australia by the same humans that brought the ancestor of the dingo; however, it would have been targeted by the thylacines (Tasmanian Tiger), marsupial lions (Thylacoleo carnifex) and Tasmanian devils that were once common on mainland Australia.
 Certainly, a pig would be an easier animal to hunt and would return more reward for effort than a kangaroo or possum.

 A final moral issue with Pascoe’s approach was that it devalued how difficult it was and, and still is, to live off the Australian land, and how there was a genius in how Aborigines managed to survive in such tough conditions.
 Today, even with the onset of modern technology, rural communities in Australia have not thrived as they have around the world and most of Australia's farms have failed.
-The Land and Water Resources Audit (1996-97) found that 80 per cent of Australia's agricultural profits are derived from less than 0.8 per cent of its agricultural land.
+For example, The Land and Water Resources Audit (1996-97) found that 80 per cent of Australia's agricultural profits are derived from less than 0.8 per cent of its agricultural land.
 To put it another way, 99 per cent of Australia's agricultural land makes little contribution to Australia's economy.
 Many of the farms, even the profitable ones, are not sustainable with the land.
 Many of these farms will not exist in 100 years, let alone thousands of years like some farms in Asia.
 Other farms only continue to exist because the federal government has provided welfare in times of drought.
 Ironically, the difficulty in farming has now made Australia one of the most urban societies on earth, with 70 per cent of the population living in the 10 largest cities.
 Living off the Australian land as farmers is just too difficult to build a community around.